phn1712002/LibraryOptimizer/rules/new-algorithm.md

 ## Common Implementation Issues to Avoid

-1. **Direct import of utility functions**: Use inherited methods from Solver class instead of importing from utils.general
+1. **Direct import of utility functions**: Use inherited methods from Solver class instead of importing from ._general
 2. **Missing type hints**: Always include complete type annotations
 3. **Incomplete docstrings**: Follow the established documentation pattern
 4. **Hard-coded parameters**: Use kwargs with defaults instead